 e-shelter adds Amsterdam data centre to its EU portfolio

-Adding to its list of European data centres, e-shelter has announced the development of a new facility in the Netherlands.
+Adding to its list of European data centers, e-shelter has announced the development of a new facility in the Netherlands.

 Part of the NTT Communications Group Company, e-shelter's “Amsterdam 1 Data Center' will be built out in four phases of 4,000 square metre IT space and will offer both wholesale and retail colocation services along with hybrid IT enterprise solutions.